How Healthcare Providers Benefit From EHR-CRM Integration

 We came up with the overview below to do justice to the system and identify multiple areas where it can effectively complement a more familiar EHR to the benefit of both patients and medical professionals.

-CRM for healthcare can’t function in a vacuum.
-For a truly integrated care, the system has to communicate with other IT solutions adopted at an organization, especially the EHR and the website.
 Once deployed, a correctly integrated CRM will skim the essential data stored in the EHR and feed it to either a patient via email and personalized website content or a care provider to optimize the care delivery process.
-By identifying website visitors as registered patients, a CRM can trigger medical website personalization and thus encourage patients’ higher conversion and retention rates through serving targeted materials such as relevant new services, follow-up advice on a patient’s recent checks, and more, all in the HIPAA-compliant mode.
+By identifying website visitors as registered patients, a CRM can trigger medical website personalization and thus encourage patients’ higher conversion and retention rates through serving targeted materials such as relevant new services, follow-up advice on a patient’s recent checks, and more, all in HIPAA-compliant mode.

 More functional goals behind such an integration would be to enable (a) outbound communication with patients and (b) notifications and alerts to the personnel.
-Sounds trivial, but if you look closer this will take many administrative burdens off care providers’ shoulders and prevent certain communication gaps in doctor-patient relationships that can affect patient satisfaction and loyalty.
+Sounds trivial, but if you look closer, this will take many administrative burdens off care providers’ shoulders and prevent certain communication gaps in doctor-patient relationships that can affect patient satisfaction and loyalty.

 CRM and pre-care communication

-Treatment of chronic or other conditions which don’t require emergency interventions starts with a pre-care stage that only leads up to patient conversion, and it is as much about the right communication as it is about providers’ track record and price.
+Treatment of chronic or other conditions that don’t require emergency interventions starts with a pre-care stage that only leads up to patient conversion, and it is as much about the right communication as it is about providers’ track record and price.

 A healthcare CRM would register every instance of pre-care interactions per prospective patient, through consultations and examinations, to keep up uninterrupted, systematic records.
-This information could be then used to alert the relevant medical personnel to alarming gaps in scheduled visits (what if they lost a client to competitors') or to notify them about a prospective patient’s intention to resume cooperation in a said period of time.
+This information could be then used to alert the relevant medical personnel to alarming gaps in scheduled visits (what if they lost a client to competitors) or to notify them about a prospective patient’s intention to resume cooperation in a given period of time.

 CRM and interrupted care

-For conditions that imply multiple interventions in the long run (e.g. examining the endocrine profile of a woman who is considering pregnancy), keeping up with such patients and guiding them through all the stages is crucial for preventing health deterioration or setbacks.
+For conditions that imply multiple interventions in the long run (e.g., examining the endocrine profile of a woman who is considering pregnancy), keeping up with such patients and guiding them through all the stages is crucial for preventing health deterioration or setbacks.

 A well-tuned CRM for healthcare is the system to notify doctors about uncompleted stages of a care cycle and to suggest how to resume interrupted care in line with the predefined rules activated in the system.
 Complete profiles and communication histories of ‘undisciplined’ patients would help to decide on the best possible option to contact (via a direct email, a call from the care provider, etc.) and win them back, reducing the odds of a readmission or complication and driving higher revenues at the same time.